zhanyang01/tp/docs/UserGuide.md

   - phone
   - email
 - Preferred contact parameter has to be in lowercase.
+- To remove the preferred contact of the client is `preferredContact INDEX pc/`

 Examples:

 - `preferredContact 1 pc/phone` will highlight the phone number of the first person in the current list shown
 - `preferredContact 1 pc/email` will highlight the email address of the first person in the current list shown
+- `preferredContact 1 pc/` will either unhighlight the phone number or email address of the first person in the current list shown if it is highlighted or return the first person in the current list with no changes made.

 ### Exiting the program : `exit`